 autoScroll option to a

 DragAndDropScrollSettings object with the preferred

-During Drag and Drop the indices of the reordered nodes are updated according to their new position.
-Thus it is not advisable to rely on indices when persisting the expanded, selected or checked state.
+During Drag and Drop the indices of the reordered nodes are updated in accordance with their new position.
+Thus it is not advisable to rely on indices when persisting the expanded, selected, or checked state.

 The following example showcases how the state of each node is tracked by an object property value.

 The drag clue and drop hint can easily be customized according the the design needs.

 - To customize the drag clue, use the